-This nonspecific location of dopamine binding through the central nervous system (CNS) is consistent with the risk of movement disorders and prolactinemia.
+This nonspecific location of dopamine binding through the central nervous system (CNS) is consistent with the risk of movement disorders and prolactinoma.

-Second-generation antipsychotics differ from first-generation antipsychotics by transient occupation of D2 receptors and then rapidly dissociate to allow normal dopamine neurotransmission.
+Second-generation antipsychotics differ from first-generation antipsychotics by the transient occupation of D2 receptors and rapidly dissociating to allow normal dopamine neurotransmission.

 They also have antagonistic properties at the 5HT2A receptor.
 These differences explain normal prolactin levels, decreased cognitive deficits, and the preclusion of extrapyramidal symptoms (EPS).

 Most first-generation antipsychotic medications are available in oral formulations.
-Several are also available in injectable intramuscular formulations, which are useful in treating psychotic agitation.
+Several are also available in injectable intramuscular formulations, which help treat psychotic agitation.

-Intravenous formulations of haloperidol and droperidol are sometimes used to treat psychosis, agitation, or delirium in acute medical settings.
+In acute medical settings, intravenous formulations of haloperidol and droperidol are sometimes used to treat psychosis, agitation, or delirium.

-The long-acting haloperidol decanoate preparations and fluphenazine can be administered by intramuscular injection once or twice a month, which is useful for patients who are not adherent with daily oral administration.
+The long-acting haloperidol decanoate preparations and fluphenazine can be administered by intramuscular injection once or twice a month, valid for patients who are not adherent to daily oral administration.

 Second-generation antipsychotics are available orally.
-Additionally, aripiprazole is available as intramuscular injection (immediate release) in acute settings, and olanzapine, risperidone, paliperidone, and aripiprazole are available as long-acting injectables for use in non-adherent patients.
+Additionally, aripiprazole is known as an intramuscular injection (immediate release) in acute settings, and olanzapine, risperidone, paliperidone, and aripiprazole are available long-acting injectables for use in non-adherent patients.

-In addition to their common activity as D2 antagonists, first-generation antipsychotics have clear effects on neuronal 5-HT2a, alpha-1, histamine, and muscarinic receptors, corresponding to their side effect profiles.
+In addition to their everyday activity as D2 antagonists, first-generation antipsychotics have apparent effects on neuronal 5-HT2a, alpha-1, histamine, and muscarinic receptors, corresponding to their side effect profiles.

-First-generation, high-potency antipsychotics, such as fluphenazine, trifluoperazine, haloperidol, loxapine, pimozide, perphenazine, and thiothixene, are dosed in the range of one to tens of milligrams.
+First-generation, high-potency antipsychotics are dosed, such as fluphenazine, trifluoperazine, haloperidol, loxapine, pimozide, perphenazine, and thiothixene in the range of one to tens of milligrams.